nickharris808/prevolt/patents/PROVISIONAL_PATENT_FAMILY_7_POWER_GATED_DISPATCH.md

 - **Software-Only:** These limits are enforced in firmware/software and can be modified or bypassed.
 - **No External Authorization:** The GPU alone decides whether to execute; there is no external authority.
 - **No Coordination Mechanism:** Each GPU operates independently without knowledge of facility-level constraints.

+### Key Differentiators From All Prior Art

+This invention combines four elements that no prior art has together:

+1. **In-Band Token Delivery:** Authorization token embedded in packet header and validated at line-rate (not slow control plane)

+2. **Hardware Gating at CP-to-SM Boundary:** Physical clock gating inserted between Command Processor and Streaming Multiprocessors (the dispatch boundary)

+3. **Microsecond-Scale Temporal Validity:** Token validity windows of 10-100µs synchronized to facility power dynamics

+4. **Network Switch as Authorization Authority:** Switch has unique visibility into egress queues (predicting imminent power demand) and traffic class (enabling priority allocation)

 ### Objects of the Invention